MicrosoftDocs/azure-media-services/media-services/latest/filters-dynamic-manifest-concept.md

 ### Get and examine manifest files

 You specify a list of filter track property conditions based on which tracks of your stream (live or video on-demand [VOD]) should be included in a dynamically created manifest.
 To get and examine the properties of the tracks, you have to load the Smooth Streaming manifest first.

-The [Upload, encode, and stream files with .NET](stream-files-tutorial-with-api.md#get-streaming-urls) tutorial shows you how to build the streaming URLs with .NET.
-If you run the app, one of the URLs points to the Smooth Streaming manifest: `https://amsaccount-usw22.streaming.media.azure.net/00000000-0000-0000-0000-0000000000000/ignite.ism/manifest`.<br/> Copy and paste the URL into the address bar of a browser.
-The file will be downloaded.
-You can open it in any text editor.

 ### Monitor the bitrate of a video stream